 We aren’t giving up, my loves.

-If you feel shattered this week, it is because you are paying attention and you understand that our lot is bound up in one another’s.
+If you feel shattered, it is because you are paying attention and you understand that our lot is bound up in one another’s.
 Honor that in yourself.

 Don’t be overwhelmed.
 It’s more important to do ONE thing than to feel guilty for not doing ALL the things.

 I want to know that in 20 years I’ll look back on this time and say, “I may not have done everything, I may not have done enough, but I tried to do everything I knew I could do.”